anushkavirgaonkar/anushkavirgaonkar.github.io/_posts/2019-06-25-computer-forensics-process-models.md

 <p align="center">
 The most common steps for conducting a complete and competent digital investigation are:
 </p>

-1. Preparation: Generating a plan of action to conduct an effective digital investigation and obtaining supporting resources and materials.
+1. **Preparation**: Generating a plan of action to conduct an effective digital investigation and obtaining supporting resources and materials.

-2. Survey/ Identification: Finding potential sources of digital evidence.
+2. **Survey/Identification**: Finding potential sources of digital evidence.
 It involves identifying the evidence.

-3. Preservation: The changes are not directly made on the digital evidence.
+3. **Preservation**: The changes are not directly made on the digital evidence.
 A copy of the evidence is made for further processing.
 The original evidence is preserved in its original state.
 This can be done by isolating the system on the network, securing relevant log files and collecting volatile data that would be lost when the system is turned off.

-4. Examination and analysis: Searching for and interpreting trace evidence.
+4. **Examination and analysis**: Searching for and interpreting trace evidence.
 Forensic examination is the process of extracting and viewing information from the evidence and making it available for analysis.
 Forensic analysis is the application of the scientific method and critical thinking to address the fundamental questions in an investigation.

-5. Presentation: Reporting of findings in a manner which satisfies the context of the investigation.
+5. **Presentation**: Reporting of findings in a manner which satisfies the context of the investigation.